alanihre/basic-jvm/README.md

 ## Limitations
 Some parts of the JVM specification are not yet implemented.
 Here is a list of some of the missing features which I aim to implement in the future.

 - Not all bytecodes are implemented.
 For example, double, float and long bytecode instructions are not supported as well as multidimensional array instructions.
 A full list of unsupported bytecodes is available [here](unsupported_instructions.md).
+A list of the supported bytecodes is available [here](supported_instructions.md).
 - Modifiers like public, private, final, etc. are ignored since they are not implemented.
 However, the static modifier is implemented.
 - Since not all bytecodes and modifiers are implemented, the Java base package can not be loaded.
 Therefore some necessary classes have been implemented in a more basic form and are automatically loaded from the path specified at the environment variable SIMPLE_JVM_INCLUDE_PATH.
 These are String, StringBuilder, PrintStream, System and Object.
 - Exceptions are not supported.